A woodsy Japanese style comes to Toronto’s masonry-loving streets

 Further reading: Two Outdoorsy Architects Create an Urban Lodge

 This striking Trinity Bellwoods home by Kyra Clarkson Architect and MODERNest, a development company is clad in black-stained pine that gives way natural Douglas fir accents.
 “The intent was to use natural materials in an elegant way,” she says of the infill.
 House 3 is part of a series of four houses built with the same dark siding.
 “The houses need to sit well in their more traditional neighbourhoods,” says Clarkson.
-“The black cladding paired with the natural wood windows formed a warm but understate palette.”
+“The house black cladding paired with the natural wood windows formed a warm but understate palette.”

 This vibrant pink front door would be hard to miss if it weren’t completely hidden from view by neighbouring back yards.
 Designed by Reigo & Bauer, the home’s unusual location in Oakwood Village inspired some of its most distinctive features.
 “The shape, silhouette and materiality resemble familiar vernacular forms found in the neighbourhood,” says partner Stephen Bauer.
 “Like the garage and small storage sheds nearby, the same materiality is used for both the sides and roof of the house, an effect that is heightened by a lack of eave lines and a continuous reading from roof to wall.”
 The black wood composite shingles are hardwearing and will silver over time like real cedar.
 And that entryway?
 Says Bauer: “It pays homage to the homeowner’s Mexican heritage.”